gglanzani/blog.lanzani.nl/content/posts/2026-09-04-internal-dns-with-caddy-and-docker.md

   caddy_data: {}
 ```

-For adguard, update the `labels.caddy` key with the desired subdomain (and don't forget to point your subdomain to the **internal** ip address where caddy-docker-proxy is running!)
+For adguard, update the `labels.caddy` key with the desired subdomain (and don't forget to point your subdomain in your DNS registrar to the **internal** ip address where caddy-docker-proxy is running!
+In my case, that's an A record pointing to 192.168.1.2)

 ```yaml
 version: '3.3'